ToniEstarlich/Smile_Clinic/README.md

 Explore the website to see how a fictional dental clinic might present its services, handle appointments, and interact with patients online.

 - **View Services**: Navigate to the Services page to see fictional dental services.
-- **Schedule an Appointment**: Use the simulated online appointment scheduling feature.
 - **Read Testimonials**: Visit the Testimonials section to read mock feedback from patients.
 - **Contact Us**: Use the fictional contact form for any inquiries.